BIOPHYSICAL IMAGING

 Peroxisomes are less known but still fascinating organelles, essential to the cellular functions.
 Many steps of various catabolic and anabolic pathways take place in peroxisomes, which makes them crucial for human health.
 The proteins needed for these different metabolic pathways have to be imported into peroxisomes from the cellular cytosol.
 This import follows a unique mechanism which is still hardly understood.
 What is known is that these proteins are synthesized in the cytosol and bind to cytosolic import receptors, which transport and import them into the peroxisomes by becoming an integral part of the peroxisomal membrane, thereby forming a transient translocation pore.
 This unique import system is very interesting as it allows the import of complete protein complexes.

-We use advanced microscopy experiments to characterize the dynamics of the peroxisomal import process by: (1) Super-resolution STED microscopy to highlight compartmentalized protein distributions at the peroxisomal membrane; (2) Fluorescence Correlation Spectroscopy (FCS) to analyse the interaction dynamics between PEX5 and its cargo proteins; and (3) tracking the movement of peroxisomes to understand the molecular mechanisms that trigger their mobility.
+We use advanced microscopy experiments to characterize the dynamics of the peroxisomal import process by: (1) Super-resolution STED microscopy to highlight compartmentalized protein distributions at the peroxisomal membrane; (2) (STED-)FCS to analyse the interaction dynamics between PEX5 and its cargo proteins; (3) tracking the movement of peroxisomes to understand the molecular mechanisms that trigger their mobility and import, and (4) analyse protein reorganization and pore formation at the peroxisomal membrane through combination of optical microscopy with electrophysiology recordings.

 Deep learning